Get 5% of discount using the code

 How much data does FaceTime use?

-FaceTime video calls use around 3 to 4 MB per minute, adding up to 180 to 240 MB per hour, while audio calls consume 0.5 to 1 MB, totaling 30 to 60 MB per hour.
-On pay-as-you-go roaming plans, this can quickly amount to over $400 USD.
+FaceTime video calls use 3 to 4 MB per minute, totaling 180 to 240 MB per hour, while audio calls use 0.5 to 1 MB per minute, totaling 30 to 60 MB per hour.
+If you are keeping track of your consumption, remember that FaceTime is not the only app you’ll use.
+Apps like Spotify, Google Maps, or Discord also consume data.

 You have two options to avoid this: rely on a WiFi connection or use an eSIM plan with unlimited data, which will cost you $29.90 a week, and provide 5G connections when available.

-• Resolution: By default, FaceTime’s resolution is 1080p HD and there’s no option to change this manually.
+• Resolution: By default, FaceTime’s resolution is 1080p HD, and there’s no option to change this manually.
 The resolution only drops when the internet connection is poor.

 • Video effects: Playing with video effects on FaceTime will use more data.
 Try to use these only when connected to WiFi or with an unlimited data plan.